JustynaPorzycka/discrete-mathematics-algorithms/README.md

-# Algorithms and Discrete Mathematics
+# Algorithms in Discrete Mathematics

 This repository contains small projects focused on various topics in algorithms and discrete mathematics.
 Each project addresses specific mathematical concepts and algorithms, providing implementations and analyses.